qserena/react-aspnet/README.md

 <br/>
 <img src="./Fullstack CRUD.png" alt="Overview design of this app." width="600px"/>
-*Schematic sketch of the system.
+*Overview of the system.
 The React client calls the .NET API, which calls the database.*

 <br/>
 <br/>